Diversity – Klöckner has many faces

 - make the content of the Charter the topic of internal and external dialogue.

-To us, creativity means making the most of people’s different cultural backgrounds and genders.
-That’s why we promote not only different nationalities but also women stepping up into specialist and management positions.
+In addition to our cultural diversity, we also attach great importance to recruiting women for specialist and management positions.
 For this reason, we have not only set our sights on increasing the number of women in management roles throughout the Group but have already incorporated and begun implementing it in our strategy.
-So far, the percentage of women employed at management levels one to three below board level has risen from eight percent in 2011 to 14 percent in 2014 and has already risen to 16 percent by the end of 2018.
-The aim is to have 22% of management positions held by women by the year 2022.
+For example, the Group-wide share of women at management levels one to three below board level has already been increased from 8% in 2011 to 18% in 2021.
+The aim is to increase this proportion further to 21% by 2024.

-The 2019 joint study by the women's magazine Brigitte and Territory Embrace also shows that women's advancement is important at Klöckner.
-Klöckner was desired as one of the best employers for women due to its good performance in the following areas: Measures to reconcile career and family, work flexibility, help with career entry in top management, the importance of promoting women in the company and transparency.
+The 2020 joint study by the women's magazine Brigitte and Territory Embrace also shows that Klöckner attaches great importance to the advancement of women.
+Due to its good performance in the following areas, Klöckner was desired as one of the best employers for women: Measures to reconcile career and family, work flexibility, measures to promote careers and the importance of transparency and equality.